Get a free, no obligation personal loan quote with rates as low as 6.99%

 If you electronically file your taxes before the deadline, the CRA will generally provide your tax refunds within 2 weeks.
 However, if you file by paper, your tax refund can take up to 8 weeks to reach you.
 Do keep in mind that these numbers are estimates and the CRA does not guarantee you will receive your refund within the period mentioned.
 Moreover, if the CRA requires additional information or if you’re getting audited, your refund may be delayed further.

-2022 Tax Season FAQs
+2024 Tax Season FAQs

 What happens if the tax due date falls on a holiday or weekend?

-Since due dates in 2023 fall on a weekend (or holiday), the CRA extends the deadline to the next business day.
+If due dates fall on a weekend (or holiday), the CRA extends the deadline to the next business day.
 If you mail in your tax forms, be sure that they are either postmarked by the deadline or received in advance.
 Those who file returns electronically must transmit the complete taxes by midnight, at their local time, on the date of the deadline.
 Late filing incurs a penalty and interest fees.

 Do I have to file my taxes?